-Last year, 102 Canyons District graduates received Seals of Biliteracy on their diplomas.
-Currently enrolled high school juniors and seniors are eligible to apply for the seal starting Monday, Dec.
+High school juniors and seniors are eligible to apply for the seal starting Tuesday, Jan.
 2. The application window closes on Jan.
-24, 2020.
+25, 2018.

-New this year: Students can complete the application online from the comfort of their homes at https://sealofbiliteracy.canyonsdistrict.org/.
-As part of the application process, students may be required to take a language proficiency exam at their high school sometime between March 3-14.
+To apply, students must complete the following form and turn it into their school’s Counseling Center.
+As part of the application process, students may be required to take a language proficiency exam sometime between March 19-30.
 Individual schools will determine the date, time and location of testing.
-Students may also demonstrate their proficiency by achieving a score of 3 or higher on the Advanced Placement exam in their world language.

-Additional guidelines and information about the requirements can be found on the Utah State Board of Education’s website.
+Additional guidelines and information about the application process can be found at your high school’s counseling center.